beniaminogreen/zoomerjoin/paper.md

 $\mathcal{O}(mn)$.
 As such, these methods do not scale to large datasets.

-Zoomerjoin is an R package that empowers users to fuzzily-join massive datasets in R. It is backed by two performant, mutlithreaded Locality-Sensitive Hash algorithms [@Broder; @Datar_2004], which minimize comparisons between units rows that do not match, and typically run in linear, $\mathcal{O(m+n)}$ time.
+Zoomerjoin is an R package that empowers users to fuzzily-join massive datasets with millions of rows in seconds or minutes.
+Backed by two performant, mutlithreaded Locality-Sensitive Hash algorithms [@Broder; @Datar_2004], `zoomerjoin` saves time by not comparing distant pairs of observations and typically runs in runs in linear ($\mathcal{O(m+n)}$) time.
+The algorithmic details are technical but the results are transformational;
-The algorithmic details are technical but the results are transformational; for the distance-metrics it supports, `zoomerjoin` takes seconds or minutes to join datasets that would have taken other matching packages hours or years.
+for the distance-metrics it supports, `zoomerjoin` takes seconds or minutes to join datasets that would have taken other matching packages hours or years.

 # Statement of Need

-Fuzzy matching is typically defined as linking all pairs of observations between two datasets that have distance less than a specified threshold.
-Existing fuzzy-joining methods in R do not scale to large datasets as they make a comparison between all pairs of rows between two datasets before returning the matching pairs.
-More pressingly, the most popular implementations generally have a space complexity of $O(mn)$, meaning that a patient user cannot simply wait for the join to complete, as the memory of even large machines will quickly be exhausted by the algorithm.
+Fuzzy matching is typically taken to mean finding all pairs of rows between two datasets that have distance less than a specified threshold.
+Existing fuzzy-joining methods in R do not scale to large datasets as they exhaustively compare all possible pairs of units and recording all matching pairs, incurring a quadratic $\mathcal{O}(mn)$ time cost.
+Perhaps worse, the most widely-used software packages typically also have a space complexity of $O(mn)$, meaning that a patient user cannot simply wait for the join to complete, as the memory of even large machines will be quickly exhausted [ @fuzzyjoin ].

-Zoomerjoin solves this problem by implementing two Locality-Sensitive Hashing algorithms [@Broder; @Datar_2004] which sort observations in each dataset into buckets using a bespoke hash function.
-The hashing function assgins similar entries the same key with high probability, while dissimilar items do not land in the same bucket with high probability.
+Zoomerjoin solves this problem by implementing two Locality-Sensitive Hashing algorithms [@Broder; @Datar_2004] which sort observations into buckets using a bespoke hash function which assigns similar entries the same key with high probability, while dissimilar items are unlikely to be assigned the same key.
 After this initial sorting step, the algorithm checks pairs of records in the same bucket to see if they are close enough to be considered a match.
+Records in different buckets are never compared, so the algorithm takes
-This program then takes $O(\max{m_i n_j})$ time to run (time proportional to the largest Cartesian product observations in any bucket).
+$O(\max_{ij}{m_i n_j})$ time to run (time proportional to the size of the largest bucket).
 In the ordinary case that each observation matches to few points in another dataset, the running time is dominated by the hashing step, and the program finishes in linear time using linear memory.

-With this remarkable increase in speed comes two costs: Locality-Sensitive hashes are probabilistic, so there is some probability that some true matches may be discarded by chance (although the chance that any true matches are discarded can be made arbitrarily low by changing parameters of the hash).
-Additionally, they are complex to implement than exhaustive searches `zoomerjoin` only hashing schemes for two commonly distances, the Jaccard distance (for strings and other data that can be represented as a set) and the Euclidean distance (for vectors or points in space).
+With this remarkable increase in speed comes two costs: Locality-Sensitive hashing is probabilistic a probabilistic algorithm, so there is some probability that some true matches may be discarded by chance.
+This said, the chance that any matches are discarded by chance can be made arbitrarily low by changing parameters of the hash.
+Additionally, the LSH algorithms are more complex to implement than exhaustive searches; `zoomerjoin` only provides hashing schemes for two commonly distances, the Jaccard distance (for strings and other data that can be represented as a set) and the Euclidean distance (for vectors or points in space).

+## Implementation Details:

+Zoomerjoin allows users to fuzzily-join on the basis of two distance measures, the Euclidean distance and the Jaccard distance.
 The Jaccard similarity is defined over two sets, $\mathcal{A}$ and
-$\mathcal{B}$, as the cardinality of their intersection over their union.
+$\mathcal{B}$, as the cardinality of their intersection over the cardinality of their union.
 It can take values in the inverval [0,1].

 $$sim(\mathcal{A},\mathcal{B}) = \frac{|\mathcal{A} \cap \mathcal{B}|}{|\mathcal{A} \cup \mathcal{B}|}$$